On Her Majesty's Secret Service (film): Production

-The novel On Her Majesty's Secret Service was first published after the film series started and contains "a gentle dig at the cinematic Bond's gadgets"; Broccoli and Saltzman had originally intended to make On Her Majesty's Secret Service after Goldfinger and Richard Maibaum worked on a script at that time.
-However, Thunderball was filmed instead after the ongoing rights dispute over the novel was settled between Fleming and Kevin McClory.
+The novel On Her Majesty's Secret Service was first published after the film series started and contains "a gentle dig at the cinematic Bond's gadgets".
+Broccoli and Saltzman had originally intended to make On Her Majesty's Secret Service after Goldfinger, and Richard Maibaum worked on a script at that time.
+Thunderball was filmed instead, after the ongoing rights dispute over the novel was settled between Fleming and Kevin McClory.
 On Her Majesty's Secret Service was due to follow that, but problems with a warm Swiss winter and inadequate snow cover led to Saltzman and Broccoli postponing the film again, favouring production of You Only Live Twice.

 Between the resignation of Sean Connery at the beginning of filming You Only Live Twice and its release, Saltzman had planned to adapt The Man with the Golden Gun in Cambodia and use Roger Moore as the next Bond, but political instability meant the location was ruled out and Moore signed up for another series of The Saint.
 After You Only Live Twice was released in 1967, the producers once again picked up with On Her Majesty's Secret Service.

 Peter Hunt, who had worked on the five preceding films, had impressed Broccoli and Saltzman enough to earn his directorial debut as they believed his quick cutting had set the style for the series.
 It was also the result of a long-standing promise from Broccoli and Saltzman for a directorial position, which they honored after Lewis Gilbert declined to direct.
 Hunt also asked for the position during the production of Chitty Chitty Bang Bang, and he brought along with him many crew members, including cinematographer Michael Reed.
 Hunt was focused on making his mark – "I wanted it to be different than any other Bond film would be.
 It was my film, not anyone else's."
 On Her Majesty's Secret Service was the last film in the series on which Hunt worked.